 Lau Pa Sat is great for the grilled items in the outdoor section (such as the stingray, Satay etc mentioned above) but it's really hit and miss with some of the other items.
 Another good place for local food is Glutton's Bay beside the Esplanade, by the river.
 Great view and all the stalls in there are run by famous hawkers - try things like Carrot Cake (savoury, not sweet), Satay Beehoon, BBQ chicken wings, Roti Prata and Fried Hokkien Prawn Noodles.

 One of our favourite breakfasts is kaya toast - Hot toast spread with butter and coconut jam, served with sweet milky coffee and soft boiled eggs with soy sauce.
 Try going to Ya Kun Kaya Toast, it's a very popular local coffeeshop chain.

 As for restaurants, my favourite areas are Dempsey Hill and Robertson Walk - loads of excellent cafes and restaurants.
-Champagne brunch at the Fullerton Hotel rocks, and Prive at the Keppel Bay Marina is great for a special dinner & drinks away from the city. almost 9 years ago
+Champagne brunch at the Fullerton Hotel rocks, and Prive at the Keppel Bay Marina is great for a special dinner & drinks away from the city. over 10 years ago

 wow...
 Singapore has the best places to eat in the world.. trust me...
 Let me sum it up for you.